Richin/generative-ai-chat-box/README.md

 Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
 License
-Distributed under the MIT License.
+Distributed under the Apache-2.0 license.
 See LICENSE for more information.

 Project Link: https://github.com/Richin/generative-ai-chat-box.git